Skip to main content

 You can now test your web tracking setup.

-Method 2: Redirect all GA4 requests
+Method 2: Redirect all GA4 requests in GTM

 ⚠️ Warning: This method will stop sending data to your GA4 property.
 Use only if you want to completely redirect tracking to your d8a instance.